Maltz Opera House: Multiplex era

 GKC Theatres began converting the State into a multiplex in 1990, installing new walls inside the former single auditorium, and leaving much of the original plaster work and decor intact.
 The first phase of the renovations separated the balcony from the main floor in 1990, and the second phase in 1994 split the main floor into three.

 Carmike Cinemas purchased the theater from GKC in 2005, as part of a larger transaction of 30 theaters.
 Under Carmike's operation, the theater was known as the Carmike State Cinemas.

 Jeff and Tina Konczak, local property developers, intended to purchase the State in the early 2000s.
 Their discussions with Carmike Cinemas were progressing, but ended when AMC Theatres bought out Carmike in 2016.

 AMC ownership and restoration

 AMC operated the State until 2020, when it and other AMC theaters closed due to the COVID-19 pandemic.
-The Konczak family bought the State and its sibling the Royal Knight in 2021.
+The Konczak family bought the State and its sibling, the Royal Knight in 2021.
 The Royal Knight, located in a former JCPenney store, reopened in 2023 as the Sanctuary Cinema.

 Demolition work on the interior of the State in early 2021 revealed the original interior of the Maltz Theater.
 The auditorium features the original plaster statues and murals, and the dressing rooms have signatures on the walls from performers in years past.
-The Konczak family restored the Maltz Opera House name, and intend to reopen the Maltz as a live performance venue.
+The Konczak family restored the Maltz Opera House name and intends to reopen the Maltz as a live performance venue.

 In 2022, the owners of the Maltz announced that they would pursue a National Register of Historic Places listing for the theater.